miguelgrinberg/climax/README.md

 and newer lift that requirement, making it possible to specify a command line in which no command from the group is selected.

-If you are using Python 3.2, climax makes group commands required, like in the older Python releases.
+If you are using a newer Python version, climax makes group commands required, like in the older Python releases.
 To make commands in a group optional, the group can be given the `required=False` argument:

     import climax